-We take the safety of staff and pupils seriously and have in place a range of measures to protect and promote the wellbeing of all on site.
+We take the safety of staff and children seriously and have in place a range of measures to protect and promote the wellbeing of all on site.
 This includes controlled access to our premises such as undertaking appropriate checks, signing visitors in and out and issuing guidance on acceptable conduct on site.

-We follow the Government Guidance of November 2019 -school/college-and-college-security and have a site security policy in place, which is known by staff and is over seen by Jenny Martin and Jeanette Longley.
+We follow the Government Guidance of November 2019 -school/college-and-college-security and have a site security policy in place, which is known by staff and is over seen by Headteacher.
+For further detail Site Security Policy